 5 Steps to Creating a Meditation Practice

-In one of my earlier posts, “Have You Lost Your Mind?”, I wrote about the benefits of meditating.
+In one of my earlier posts, “Meditation is Chicken Soup for the Mind”, I wrote about the benefits of meditating.
 Mediation has brought a clarity and centeredness to my life that helps me make it through even the most difficult of days.
 If you’ve been having trouble getting started with your practice, this post by Sarupa Shah will make it easier for you.

 I was talking to a group of women the other evening, all of whom raised their hands as having had experience with meditation.
 Great start!
 I thought.

 Then as I dug deeper, the excuses started to appear.
 Even greater!
 I thought.
 NOW the energy is shifting.